eduardozamin/aoc-2021/aoc-2021-go/README.md

 The input files are expected to be found at `input/input-day<XX>`

-To run the solution for day05 for example you have to run:
+To run the solution for day04 for example you have to run:
 ```
 # using "go run"
-go run main.go day05
+go run main.go solve day04

 # or via build + execution
 go build
-./aoc-2021 day05
+./aoc-2021 solve day04
 ```

-The results are simply displayed in stdout.
+The results are displayed in stdout.